 2. Grant Agreements:

-Grant winners will be required to agree to the terms and conditions of an agreement with Cadbury Fundraiser for the provision of a Grant (Grant Agreement).
-Cadbury Fundraiser will not provide a Grant until the successful Applicant signs the Grant Agreement.
-Cadbury Fundraiser may in its discretion withhold, refuse to pay or seek recovery of any Grant or part of a Grant in the event that the Applicant breaches a term of the Grant Agreement.
+Grant winners will be required to agree to the terms and conditions of an agreement with Cadbury Fundraising for the provision of a Grant (Grant Agreement).
+Cadbury Fundraising will not provide a Grant until the successful Applicant signs the Grant Agreement.
+Cadbury Fundraising may in its discretion withhold, refuse to pay or seek recovery of any Grant or part of a Grant in the event that the Applicant breaches a term of the Grant Agreement.
 Recipients must return Grant Agreements within a stated time period or forfeit grant.
 Grants will be paid approximately 6 weeks after the successful applicants have been informed.

 3. Telling your story: